marmalade82/regex/README.md

 RExpr''         -->         ""
                 |           RExpr                       // This is not left-recursive, since to get here from RExpr, we are
-                                                        //      forced to consume input
+                                                        //      forced to consume input Character       -->         *Any terminal character that does not have special meaning in the context of the Regex Engine
 ```